Connecting With Customers: Segmentation vs Personalization

 4. Place opt-in forms strategically all over your website.
 Clearly communicate the value of subscribing to encourage signups.

-5. Run lead-generation ads on social media platforms like Facebook, Twitter, or Instagram, and wherever possible, include a lead form that users can fill out directly on the platform.
+5. Run lead generation ads on social media platforms like Facebook, Twitter, or Instagram, and wherever possible, include a lead form that users can fill out directly on the page.

 6. Create quizzes, puzzles, or interactive tools on your website.
 Require users to enter their email addresses to receive personalized results or insights.